 Dexter's whole shtick is that he kills people who represent what he would be if he didn't have a code.
 So, in effect, he has killed hundreds of manifestations of his Shadow Archetype.
 On top of that, every season introduces a new mentor-type figure who presents a more personal version of the archetype.

-On a series-wide level, House and Wilson are shadows of each other.
+House and Wilson.
 Wilson's cheerful Nice Guy personality is, at least in part, a deliberate persona he puts up because he doesn't want to be hurt by rejection.
 House's abrasive Jerkass personality is, at least in part, a deliberate persona he puts up to prop up his ego (thus preventing himself from being hurt by rejection).
 Both frequently note that the reason they're such good friends is because the other allows them to release a little bit of what they hide from everyone else, and because both can see right through each other.

 A less serious example on Friends is Mr Heckles and Chandler.
 They both started out as witty jokesters, but avoided getting close to anyone.
 The difference was Mr Heckles never overcame his issues and died alone, while Chandler learnt from his example and thanks to his friends, built meaningful relationships and eventually fell in love.